 DAY THREE: WRITING AND ILLUSTRATING A PICTURE BOOK

-3. SOLVING THE PROBLEM: After I know who I'm writing about and what the problem to overcome is, I brainstorm ideas on how the character can solve the problem.
+PHASE ONE: Step 33.
+SOLVING THE PROBLEM: After I know who I'm writing about and what the problem to overcome is, I brainstorm ideas on how the character can solve the problem.
 Then I choose the 3 best or most interesting ideas.
 (Things seem to balance better in art or in literature in threes or odd multiples).
-These things will provide the framework for the story.
+These things will provide the framework for the sto...

 Read more »